7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Storage/Azure-Administration-Storage-Accounts.md

 Version 1 is import/export data to Blob storage - Version 2 is for import data  Azure File

 For export jobs
-- export only from Azure Blob
+- Export only from Azure Blob
-- up to 10 empty drives per job
+- Up to 10 empty drives per job
 - shipped to location

 `WAImportExport` considerations: